Boost your CV and become more attractive to potential employers! Complete the Westminster Employability Award.

 Watch this video to find out what our students say about completing this Award:

 Upon successful completion of the Award, you will:

-- Receive a certificate for achieving a Bronze, Silver or Gold Award
+- Receive a digital badge for achieving a Bronze, Silver or Gold Award

 - Add something different to your CV and stand out from the crowd

 - Attend the Vice Chancellor’s Employability Awards celebration event